-Sitting in a drawer in my house, protected from being turned into a chew toy for the depot puppies, in an old, thread-bared, and well loved bear, named "Bear."
+Sitting in a drawer in my house, protected from being turned into a chew toy for the depot puppies, is an old, thread-bared, and well-loved bear, named “Bear.”
 He is approximately seven months older than I, so he is, in fact, old enough to qualify for our Thursday Senior discount here at the depot.
-He's not very big, maybe a dozen inches, and looks like he has been through the wars.
-He started life in a toy shop in Calgary, Canada and arrived at the Presbyterian manse in Hilger, Montana via crop duster.
-I keep him because he is my bear and has been part of my landscape for far more than fifty years.
+He’s not very big, maybe a dozen inches, and looks like he has been through the wars.
+He started life in a toy shop in Calgary, Canada and arrived at the Presbyterian manse in Hilger, Montana via a crop duster.
+I keep him because he is my bear and has been part of my landscape for nearly 60 years.

 A very brief history of stuffed critters….

-Stuffed critters, the plush kind, have been around for shy of 200 years (c.
-1830), but they were not manufactured commercially until 1880, when Steiff, a German Company, founded by Margarete and Fritz Steiff (brother and sister).
+Stuffed critters, the plush kind, have been around for just shy of 200 years (c.
+1830), but they were not manufactured commercially until 1880, when Steiff, a German Company, was founded by Margarete and Fritz Steiff (brother and sister) .
 The first stuffed critter was an elephant and actually started life as a pin cushion.
 However, being astute, Ms. Steiff noticed that kids were not only drawn to the stuffed critters, they played with them.
 132 years later, kids are still playing with them.

 The popularity of stuffed animals, however, came to popularity during the original do-it-yourself period during the late 19th Century, when ladies magazines met the Arts and Crafts movement.